alantech/iasql/docs/docs/fargate-tutorials/prisma.md

 slug: '/prisma'
 ---

-# Deploy AWS ECS Fargate using IaSQL on Prisma (Javascript)
+# Deploy containerized app to ECS Fargate using IaSQL on Prisma (Javascript)

 In this tutorial, we will use a script that uses [Prisma](https://www.prisma.io) to introspect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, CodeBuild, IAM, ECR, and ELB.
 The container image will be built in CodeBuild, hosted within a private repository in ECR, and deployed to ECS using Fargate.